mccoyadd/recycled/README.md

-# Denver B-Cycle 2014 Ridership

-Tyler Byers

-tybyers@gmail.com

-August 23, 2015
+# bcycle

+July 2, 2021

-## Project Summary
+My first Project

-This is my final project for University of Washington's Methods for Data Analysis class, course #2 of 3 in the [Data Science Certificate program](http://www.pce.uw.edu/certificates/data-science.html).
+This is my final project for University of Washington's Methods for Data Analysis class, course #3 of 3 in the [Data Science Certificate program](http://www.pce.uw.edu/certificates/data-science.html).
 This project looks at public data from the [Denver B-cycle](https://denver.bcycle.com/) program, which is merged with distance data from Google Maps and weather data from [forecast.io](http://www.forecast.io).

-## Project Files
+File://*

  The following project files are in this project directory: